bbfrederick/rapidtide/docs/contributing.rst

 documentation.

-The code itself should follow `PEP8`_ convention as much as possible, with at most about 500 lines of code (not including docstrings) per script.
+The code itself should follow `PEP8`_ convention as much as possible, with at most about 500 lines of code (not including docstrings) per file.

 .. _numpydoc: https://numpydoc.readthedocs.io/en/latest/format.html
 .. _PEP8: https://www.python.org/dev/peps/pep-0008/